Lindsay Lohan Will Open LOHAN Beach House In Greece This Summer

 “I took control back in my life and said, ‘No one is going to hurt me, I’m gonna help other people and focus on taking care of myself.'”

-Lohan is preparing to open a luxury beach house, but the home Lohan grew up in may close at a public auction in ninety days.
-A New York Judge in Long Island ordered for Dina Lohan’s house to be sold at a public auction within 90 days, according to The Blast.
+Lohan is preparing to open a luxury beach house, but the home Lohan grew up in may close at a public auction in 90 days.
+A New York Judge in Long Island ordered for Dina Lohan’s house to be sold at a public auction within the said time period, according to The Blast.

 Coming soon… #LohanRhodes #BeachHouse #Rhodes . . . . . #lohanbeachhouse #rhodes #rodos #rhodesisland #rhodesgreece #islandlife #summer2018 #party #summer #beach #beachlife #beachlifestyle #beachbar #beachbars #beachclub #beachclubs #beachparty #beachrestaurant #gastronomy #restaurants #restaurant #restaurantlife #instadaily #sunset #sunny #lohan #lindsaylohan